zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 **The API ML truststore or API ML SAF Keyring**

-- Local CA public certificate.
+- Local CA public certificate
-- External CA public certificate (optional).
+- External CA public certificate (optional)
-- Can contain self-signed certificates of API Services that are not signed by the local or external CA.
+- Can contain self-signed certificates of API Services that are not signed by the local or external CA
-- Used by API ML services.
+- Used by API ML services

 **Zowe core services**

 - Services can use the same keystore and truststore or the same keyring as APIML for simpler installation and management.
-- When using a keystore and truststore, services have to have rights to access and read them on the filesystem.
+- When using a keystore and truststore, services are required to have rights to access and read them on the filesystem.
 - When using a keyring, the user of the service must have authorization to read the keyring from the security system.
 - Alternatively, services can have individual stores for higher security.